SiriDB/libsiridb/libuv_example/README.md

 Returns `NULL` in case of a memory allocation error.

 #### `void suv_insert_destroy(suv_insert_t * insert)`
-Cleaunp an insert handle.
+Cleanup an insert handle.
 This function should be called from a request (`siridb_req_t`) callback function.
 Alias for `suv_write_destroy()`.

 #### `void suv_insert(suv_insert_t * insert`